spacemanspiff2007/SmlLib/readme.md

 sml_frame = stream.get_frame()
 if sml_frame is None:
     print('Bytes missing')

+# Add more bytes, once it's a complete frame the SmlStreamReader will
+# return the frame instead of None
+stream.add(b'BytesFromSerialPort')
+sml_frame = stream.get_frame()

 # Shortcut to extract all values without parsing the whole frame
 obis_values = sml_frame.get_obis()